 A budget is in surplus, when government revenue exceed government spending.
 While this is good it also means that the economy hasn’t reached its full potential.
 The government is keeping more than it is spending, and if this surplus is very large, it can trigger a slowdown of the economy.

-When there is a budget surplus, the government employs an expansionary fiscal policy where govt. spending is increased and tax is cut.
+When there is a budget surplus, the government employs an expansionary fiscal policy where govt. spending is increased and tax rates are cut.

-When there is a budget deficit, the government employs contractionary fiscal policy, where govt. spending is cut and tax is increased.
+When there is a budget deficit, the government employs contractionary fiscal policy, where govt. spending is cut and tax rates are increased.

 Fiscal policy helps the government achieve its aim of economic growth, by being able to influence the demand and spending in the economy.
 It also indirectly helps maintain price stability, via the effects of tax and spending.